rust-lang/rust/src/tools/miri/CONTRIBUTING.md

 ## Configuring `rust-analyzer`

-To configure `rust-analyzer` and the IDE for working on Miri, use one of the provided configuration files according to the instructions below.
+To configure `rust-analyzer` and the IDE for working on Miri, copy one of the provided configuration files according to the instructions below.
+You can also set up a symbolic link to keep the configuration in sync with our recommendations.

 ### Visual Studio Code

 Copy [`etc/rust_analyzer_vscode.json`] to `.vscode/settings.json` in the project root directory.

-> #### Hint
->
-> To keep the `rust-analyzer` configuration up-to-date, make a symbolic link to one
-> of the provided files depending on the IDE you use.

 [`etc/rust_analyzer_vscode.json`]: https://github.com/rust-lang/miri/blob/master/etc/rust_analyzer_vscode.json